Full degree students going to one of our Erasmus+ partners on exchange can get additional financial support on top of their main scholarship.

 - Upon completion of non-approved courses, there are no guarantees that they can be included in your study plan.

-- You need to complete a short (free) online language test before your exchange.
+- You need to complete a short online language test before your exchange.
+The test is free of charge.

 - The exchange must last from 2 months (traineeship) / 3 months (study) to a maximum of 12 months.